Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Rather than addressing issues head-on, you resort to passive-aggressive behaviors, making it clear you’re upset without confronting the matter directly.
+Rather than addressing issues head-on, they resort to passive-aggressive behaviors, making it clear they’re upset without confronting the matter directly.

 Quiet Manipulation